-and accessed via navigation menu→dedicated BCM extension panel→kernel templates section.
+and accessed via the navigation path: menu > dedicated BCM extension panel > kernel templates section.

 Users can instantiate a kernel template to create an actual kernel from the dedicated BCM extensions section using the + button of the template.
 A dialog is dynamically generated for the template being instantiated, and users are asked to fill a number of customization options defined by administrators (figure 13.3):